Touch of Evil: 1998 release

-I saw it later and it was wonderful...I thought they did an amazing job and it was very well done.
+I saw it later and it was wonderful...I thought they did an amazing job, and it was very well done.
 It was what he wanted and it made much more sense than that chopped up nightmare there was before.
 It was fine and it was his.
 If they had told me that from the very beginning, none of that would have happened.

 The 1998 re-edit received awards from the New York Film Critics Circle, the Los Angeles Film Critics Association and National Society of Film Critics.

 Home media

-The film was released on Blu-ray in 2011 in the UK by Eureka Entertainment (under licence from Universal) as part of their Masters of Cinema series.
-This release collected all three available versions; the theatrical and reconstruction versions include an alternative 1.37:1 ratio opposed to the original 1.85:1 aspect ratio (which is also included for both versions).
-In the US, all three versions (in only their 1.85:1 aspect ratio) were released on Blu-ray by Universal in 2014, with a remastered transfer and with a limited edition version including a booklet of the original 58-page memo.
-A more commercially available version was released a year later in 2015.
-In 2022, Kino Lorber released a 4K UHD version of the film.
+The home media release history of Touch of Evil is summarized in the following table.
+The film was shot in the fullscreen Academy ratio with Welles reportedly composing his shots primarily with the newer 1.85:1 widescreen aspect ratio in mind, which Universal applied to all its new films using a hard matte.
+Universal preserved Academy ratio prints of the film for later broadcast on television.
+Both formats of the film have been released to home media.